Masa7452/microtask/README.md

 ## 🌈 Customization

-Microtask Momentum is designed to be easily customizable.
+Microtask is designed to be easily customizable.
 You can fork this project and make it your own in just a few steps:

 1. Fork the repository on GitHub
 2. Clone your forked repository to your local machine